 “Texting Vocality: Musical and Material Poetics of the Voice in Medieval Latin Song.”
 In Ars Antiqua: Music and Culture in Europe, c.
 1150-c.
 1330, edited by Gregorio Bevilacqua and Thomas Payne.
 Speculum Musicae vol. 40, 35-72.
 Turnhout: Brepols, 2020.

 “Litanic Songs for the Virgin: Rhetoric, Repetition, and Marian Refrains in Medieval Latin Song.”
-In Litany in the Arts and Culture, edited by Witold Sadowski and Francesco Marsciani.
-Studia Traditionis Theologiae.
-Turnhout: Brepols (forthcoming).
+In The Litany in Arts and Cultures, edited by Witold Sadowski and Francesco Marsciani.
+Studia Traditionis Theologiae, 143-174.
+Turnhout: Brepols, 2020.

 “‘Pax Gallie’: The Songs of Tours 927.”
-The Jeu d’Adam: MS Tours 927 and the Provenance of the Play, edited by Christophe Chaguinian.
-Early Drama, Art, and Music Monograph Series, 87-176.
+In The Jeu d’Adam: MS Tours 927 and the Provenance of the Play, edited by Christophe Chaguinian, 87-176.
+Early Drama, Art, and Music Monograph Series.
 Kalamazoo: Medieval Institute Publications, 2017.

 “Musical Hagiography in Western Europe with Reference to the Cult of St Nicholas of Myra,” in “Holy Persons.”
 Edited by Aaron Hollander and Massimo Rondolino.
 In Encyclopedia of the Global Middle Ages, Bloomsbury/ARC-Humanities Press, 2021: https://www.bloomsburymedievalstudies.com/encyclopedia-chapter?docid=b-9781350990005&tocid=b-9781350990005-068-0000001&st=